godswearhats/jquery-ui-rotatable/README.md

 You can disable/enable the rotation using `$('#target').rotatable('enable');` and `$('#target').rotatable('disable');`.

+Holding down the shift key while rotating will allow rotation at in 15 degree increments.

 ### Demo

 A simple demo is in the source code, but can be visited [here](http://godswearhats.com/jquery-ui-rotatable/demo.html).

 ### Thanks

 Many thanks to those of you who have reported issues and helped me diagnose and fix them!
+Specifically, @thehunmonkgroup, @ssimono, @theodorton and @rouxguigui

 ### License